Where to Stop on the Drive from San Francisco to Big Sur

 Half Moon Bay

-If you go to any of the beaches in Half Moon Bay, there’s a chance you’ll see a gray whale, but if you turn onto highway 92, you’ll definitely see some dinosaurs.
-Spanish Town is a little village where you’ll find artisan shops and… a bunch of gigantic rusted metal statues of prehistoric animals.
+If you go to any of the beaches in Half Moon Bay, there’s a chance you’ll see a gray whale, but if you turn onto Highway 92, you’ll definitely see some dinosaurs.
+Spanish Town is a little village where you’ll find artisan shops selling jewelry, pottery, and antiques and also: a bunch of gigantic rusted metal statues of prehistoric animals.
 There’s a Wooly Mammoth with “hair,” a Tyrannosaurus Rex with sharp, pointy teeth, a docile Brontosaurus, and even a super tall giraffe.
 It’s one of the most unique things you’ll see in Half Moon Bay (or anywhere, really), and all of the Instagram likes you’ll get definitely make it worth a stop.

 This oceanfront amusement park is the oldest one in California, and also host to two of the coolest amusement park rides in the state: A historic wooden roller coaster built in 1924, and a carousel built in 1911 — both National Historic Landmarks.
 Once you've had your fill of rides and your adrenaline peaks, relax by dipping your toes in the ocean just a few feet away.

-Natural Bridges State Beach is famous for the natural arch in the huge rock located right off of the shoreline.
-Hence its name.
+Natural Bridges State Beach is famous for the natural arch in the huge rock located right off the shoreline, hence its name.
 This stop is a must as it’s the only one of the three original arches that remains and is in danger of collapsing due to erosion.
 So if you don’t see it now, you might not see it ever.
 Okay, the sad part is over now.
-After you take your photos, keep an eye out for migrating gray whales, monarch butterflies, and sea otters.
+After you take your photos, keep an eye out for migrating gray whales (the chance of seeing one between December and April is around 90%!), monarch butterflies (mid-October to early February), and sea otters (year-round).
 There are also tide pools where you might be able to spot hermit crabs, urchins, and sea stars.
 Look at you, Jacques Cousteau.